 Your browser does not support iframes.

-CAT 2019: 10 key points to know while attempting exam - With a month left for CAT 2019, candidates must clear the decks and plan for the final D-day by knowing the 10 key points while attempting exam.
+CAT 2019: 10 key points to know while attempting exam - With only few hours left for CAT 2019 to take place, candidates must clear the decks and plan for the final D-day by knowing the 10 key points while attempting exam.
 Now is the time that you must strategize for your CAT 2019 and take mock tests.
 You must plan your day as per the 10 key points to know while attempting exam to avoid any silly mistakes or errors.
-CAT will be conducted on November 24, 2019 in a computer based mode.
+CAT was conducted on November 24, 2019 in a computer based mode.
 Read this article by Careers 360 to know about the 10 key points while attempting exam along with the suggestions and strategies adopted by CAT toppers.
-The admit card of CAT 2019 has been released by the authorities and is available on the official website.Latest: Admit Card of CAT 2019 has been released on October 23.
-CAT 2019 is scheduled to held on November 24, 2019, kindly check the examination workflow released by IIM Kozhikode.
+The admit card of CAT 2019 has been released by the authorities and is available on the official website.Latest: IIM Kozhikode has activated the tab for objection to CAT Answer Key 2019.
+Candidates can raise objection till December 6, 2019.

 Sequencing of Questions